 A typical puppy deworming schedule is administered by a veterinarian at 2, 4, 6, and 8 weeks of age, then again near the 6-month mark.
 Adult canines do not need to be on a deworming schedule if they take medication to prevent canine heartworm disease plus flea/tick control, but vets recommend an annual fecal test to confirm there are no worms present in the stool to be safe.

 Deworming treatments are easy and effective to use.
 The typical treatment protocol is for a veterinarian to provide or supervise the puppy wormer administration for 1-3 days and then repeat in 2-3 weeks.
-The repeated dosing is used to kill the parasites that were still larvae or eggs during the first treatment but have since developed into adults.
+The repeated dosing is used to kill the parasites that were still larvae or eggs during the first treatment, but have since developed into adults.

 Be sure to speak to your veterinarian for a puppy wormer prescription; it is not recommended to buy over-the-counter wormers due to inefficient active ingredients and improper dosages.
 During your first vet visit, the veterinarian should examine your puppy's poop for the presence of worms and determine how much wormer to prescribe and on what schedule.

 There are many different ways to give your puppy a deworming treatment.
 Broad-spectrum formulas are available by prescription as well as over-the-counter, though they are not recommended.
-Dewormer can be administered as oral medication (chewable dog treats, pills, liquid, pastes, and food additives) or injectable shot administered by a licensed veterinarian.
+Dewormer can be administered as oral medication (chewable dog treats, pills, liquid, pastes, and food additives) or an injectable shot administered by a licensed veterinarian.

 No. You need a vet's help in determining whether your puppy does indeed have worms and identifying what kind of parasite they are.
 Without this information, it is not possible to choose the correct medication to deworm your puppy at home.

 After deworming, you might notice dead worms in puppy poop.
-Sometimes, you might notice slight movement but the worms will go on to die.
+Sometimes, you might notice slight movement, but the worms will go on to die.
 You should also expect your puppy to experience some diarrhea after treatment.

 Puppies with high worm burdens might become ill after deworming.
 This is because when all of the parasites die at once, the lining of the intestines becomes inflamed, causing vomiting, diarrhea, and decreased appetite.
-Luckily, this usually resolves on its own and your puppy should feel fine in a couple of days.
+Luckily, this usually resolves on its own, and your puppy should feel fine in a couple of days.

 It’s important to understand that these treatments won’t prevent your puppy from contracting worms; they work by killing internal parasites that are already present in your puppy at the time of administration.
 To effectively maintain your pet’s health, you should follow a consistent puppy deworming schedule.